 Close to the Red Beach in Akrotiri Village, this terraced hotel has sea views from every private balcony.
 It is a simple choice that, excellent value, and is in a wonderful seafront location.

 Santorini Luxury Hotels

-Tourists coming to Greece often look especially for a Santorini cave hotel or for Santorini hotels with private pools.
+Tourists coming to Greece often look especially for traditional houses, a Santorini cave hotel, or Santorini hotels with private pools.
 The best hotels for honeymoons are also in this exclusive 5-star hotel category that combines quality, privacy, and views.
-The hotels below are the best of the best.

 Santorini Family Hotels and Family-Friendly areas